Will Insulin Kill a Non Diabetic Person? Risks and Side Effects

 Long-Acting 1-2 hrs No peak 20-24 hrs Glargine, Detemir

-What goes on in the body:
+What Goes on in the body:

 The cells will start to absorb existing glucose, which will drop blood sugar to critically low levels.
 Initially, the body will activate counter-regulatory hormones, like epinephrine, cortisol, and glucagon, to restore glucose balance.
 However, this compensation is time-limited.
 If blood glucose keeps falling, symptoms worsen quickly.
 Here’s what’ll happen if a non diabetic takes insulin: